 located in South Elgin, IL & Sleepy Hollow, IL

 Advancements in dental technology have vastly improved many common dental procedures, and root canals are no exception.
-Dr. Rick Brar and Dr. Keith Bram of Pro Dental Care perform many root canals each year, assisting residents of South Elgin and Sleepy Hollow, Illinois, in restoring their dental health.
+Dr. Rick Brar of Pro Dental Care perform many root canals each year, assisting residents of South Elgin and Sleepy Hollow, Illinois, in restoring their dental health.
 If you’re interested in saving an infected tooth rather than pursuing an extraction or replacement, come in to discuss today’s painless root canal procedure.
 You can book a visit online or by phone.

 What is a root canal?

 A root canal is a procedure that treats and saves an infected tooth.
 The best way to understand this common dental service is by envisioning the interior structure of the tooth.

 The outer, visible portion of your tooth is a thin, hard coating of white enamel.
 Just beneath lies another layer of hard tissue called dentin, which is yellow in color.
 Beneath your dentin is an inner chamber filled with a soft material called pulp.

 Your pulp is a mixture of connective tissues, blood vessels, and nerves.
 If that material becomes infected, the only way to address the problem is with a root canal, which removes the pulp and restores structural integrity to the tooth using artificial materials.

 Today’s root canal techniques deliver excellent results with no pain.
 In fact, the process relieves the pain of an infected tooth and is nothing to fear.

 Why would I need a root canal?

 Many things can cause pulp infection.
 If your tooth has sustained significant decay, bacteria could enter through a cavity.
 Multiple dental procedures on a tooth can also weaken it and allow bacteria to enter.